-Jog Along Elizabeth Quay And Have Brekky At Isle of Voyage
+Jog Along Elizabeth Quay And Have Brekky At Island Brewhouse

 If your visitors enjoy spending time in their #activewear, suggest they go for a morning job along Riverside Drive and through the speccy new Elizabeth Quay.
-Then to reward themselves for their hard work, have a tasty breakfast with a view at Isle of Voyage.
+Then to reward themselves for their hard work, have a tasty breakfast with a view at Island Brewhouse.
 They could also just go straight to breakfast in their active wear—it’s the same thing.